linkerd/website/linkerd.io/content/2/tasks/securing-your-service.md

 end id=0:11 proxy=in  src=10.4.0.15:54740 dst=10.4.0.17:9090 tls=true duration=121µs response-length=375B
 ```

-As both `linkerd-prometheus` and `linkerd-web` are in the mesh and using HTTP to
+As both `linkerd-prometheus` and `linkerd-web` are in the mesh and using HTTP
-communicate, the requests are automatically mTLS'd.
+to communicate, the requests are automatically mTLS'd, as denoted by the
+`tls=true` output.

+## Validating mTLS with tshark

+The final way to validate mTLS is to look at raw network traffic.
+(Note that
+this approach requires full access to the Kubernetes node.)

-To watch the actual wire traffic, Linkerd includes a [debug
+Linkerd includes a [debug sidecar](/2/tasks/using-the-debug-container/) that
-sidecar](/2/tasks/using-the-debug-container/) that comes with a selection of
-commands that make it easier to verify and debug the service mesh itself.
-To
+comes with a selection of commands that make it easier to verify and debug the
-take a look at this with [emojivoto](/2/getting-started/), get the demo started
+service mesh itself.
+For example, with our [*emojivoto* demo
-and add the debug sidecar by running:
+application](/2/getting-started/), we can add the debug sidecar by running:

 ```bash
 curl -sL https://run.linkerd.io/emojivoto.yml \